How to receive email with Laravel

 Follow this easy instruction to start receiving emails into your Laravel application.

-3. Install the composer library into your application.
+- Install the composer package into your application.

 composer require proxiedmail/laravel-receive-email